-Written by Default admin account Пятница, 08 Июнь 2012
+Written by Sergei Terekhov Пятница, 08 Июнь 2012

 I believe, all of us have great ideas which can change the world.
 Then why won’t that change?
 Why do our great ideas disappear not getting real?

 There are a number of reasons for that.
 One of them which bothered personally me a lot is making big steps.

 What do I mean?
 When you have a great idea you couldn’t wait to realize that, this whole great idea.
 You couldn’t eat, sleep, thinking of it all the time and trying various variants.
 But as time goes you begin feeling that you are cooling down and the idea is not so good as you thought of before.
 What’s happened?
 How come do you lose your passion?

 The thing is that a human can’t implement the whole idea at once -- today you are here with your great idea and, in one big step, you are already there with the realized idea.
 One have no enough power, resources, knowledge, time, etc. to do that.
 As a result “this great idea” project is being dragged out.
 You see no immediate results and you are getting cooler.
 The idea no longer seems to be so exciting and eventually you are throwing that out.
 And what a surprise when after a while you see that somebody else has implemented the same idea and succeeded a lot!